JohnBinford/AppleWood-Pointe/readme.md

 - Use the link below to see some introductory information.</br>
 [Click here to see the "New Guy" page.](./Collateral/newguy.md)</br>
 #### Recent updates to this website
+  - Jim-W recently added a few more pictures of some nice tools!
+He also suggested a poll to see what we all might want!
   - John Binford recentlhy added a few screenshots from the City Planning Document.</br>
 [Link to Aerial View.](./Collateral/Aerial-1.png)</br>
 [Link to Topographical View.](./Collateral/Aerial-Topo.png)</br>